John Houstoun

 John Houstoun (/ˈhoʊstən/ HOU-stən; August 31, 1744 – July 20, 1796) was an American lawyer and statesman from Savannah, Georgia.
 He was one of the original Sons of Liberty and also a delegate for Georgia in the Second Continental Congress in 1775.
-He was the Governor of Georgia, in 1778, and again in 1784–1785.
+He was the Governor of Georgia from 1778 – 1779 and again from 1784 – 1785.

 Personal life

 John was born to aristocratic Scots immigrants in St. George's Parish, near modern Waynesboro and the eastern border of Georgia.
 His parents were Sir Patrick (Baronet) and Priscilla (Dunbar) Houstoun.
 His father served as the registrar of land grants for the Georgia Colony and the collector of quit-rents (a permanent annual tax on each grant).
 John was educated in Savannah and read law there.
 He was admitted to the bar and started a law practice in Savannah.